learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 While `document.getElementById()` and `document.getElementsByClassName()` are
-good, we can improve our search when we use document structure (tag, `id`, `class`) **and** the tree structure of the DOM.
+good, we can improve our search when we use document structure (tag, `id`, `class`) **along with** the tree structure of the DOM.
 It turns out CSS is a _great_ language for expressing those relationships!
-With the following methods we provide a CSS selector as argument and we get back the collections _or_ specific node we want.
+With the `querySelector()` and `querySelectorAll()` methods, we provide one or more CSS selectors as an argument and we get back the matching element or elements, respectively.
+Because they can take a string containing multiple selectors, they allow us to create very specific, complex queries.

-To practice finding elements in the DOM, we're going to make use of two methods that are useful for navigating the DOM: `document.querySelector()` and `document.querySelectorAll()`.
+## Use `querySelector()` and `querySelectorAll()` to Find Nested Nodes

-## Use `document.querySelector()` and `document.querySelectorAll()` to Find Nested Nodes
+If you would like to follow along in the console, fork and clone this lesson, open the files in your text editor, and open `index.html` in Google Chrome.
+As you go, copy each HTML example into `index.html`.

 ### `querySelector()`

-`querySelector()` takes one argument, a string of CSS-compatible [selectors][], and returns the first element that matches these selectors.
+The `querySelector()` method takes one argument, a string of one or more CSS-compatible [selectors][], and returns the _first_ element that matches.

-Given a document like
+Given a document like:

 ```html
 <body>